BenMAPCE/BenCloudServer/doc/DB_MIGRATION.md

 # Database Migration

 The BenMAP cloud database is derived from the data that ships with the BenMAP-CE desktop tool.
-This is accomplished by running a repeatable, automated process impelemented using the open-source [Pentaho Data Integration](https://sourceforge.net/projects/pentaho/files/Pentaho-9.3/client-tools/pdi-ce-9.3.0.0-428.zip/download) tool.
+This is accomplished by running a repeatable, automated process implemented using the open-source [Pentaho Data Integration](https://sourceforge.net/projects/pentaho/files/Pentaho-9.3/client-tools/pdi-ce-9.3.0.0-428.zip/download) tool.

 To configure the Postgres and Firebird database connections in Pentaho Data Integration on Windows 10, the following steps are required:
 1. Replace the included lib/jaybird-2.1.6.jar file with jaybird-full-4.0.3.java8.jar